GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/ExtendedDruckerPrager/Example.rst

 Constitutive laws
 ------------------------------

-The elasto-plastic parameters such as the elastic moduli, the friction angle and the cohesion defining the plastic yield surface as well as the hardening rate are defined as
+The elasto-plastic parameters are defined as

 .. literalinclude:: ../../../../../inputFiles/triaxialDriver/triaxialDriver_base.xml